 3. Kidney blockage (ureteral obstruction with hydronephrosis)

 Kidney stones can fragment and be carried along with urine into the ureter, the long narrow tube that connects each kidney to the urinary bladder.
-They are probably painful during their transit, but the bigger concern is the consequence to the kidney if they become lodged in the ureter, causing partial or complete blockage.
+They are probably painful during their transit, and a significant concern is the consequence to the kidney if they become lodged in the ureter, causing partial or complete blockage.
 New urine cannot exit the kidney easily and it backs up, causing the kidneys to swell.
 With enough pressure, the kidneys enlarge (hydronephrosis) and become damaged.
 If both ureters obstruct at the same time, it can prove disastrous.

 Lots of household items can harm the kidneys, not just antifreeze.
 The petals, leaves and pollen of true lilies, even the water in their vase, can cause severe kidney injury when cats nibble, lick or chew them.
 This is one floral delivery you should refuse!
 Common OTC medications, like aspirin, other nonsteroidals (NSAIDs) or prescribed medications, can all cause kidney disease.
 Cats that are known for being finicky about food, and almost everything else, will still eat pills they find on the counter or floor, so keep all meds in cat- proof containers.
 And always discuss the use of ANY medications with your vet.